mbakkokom/BlendManager/README.md

 # BlendManager
 BlendManager is a program to manage various Blender version.
+It's able to open the version in which your .blend was made.

 It uses Qt5 to show the user interface.

 This is the result of 3 days of codes scavenging in Stack Overflow.

 You may fork and modify the code, but please give credit to the original author (and the people in Stack Overflow). :)

+# Usage

+`BlendManager ... [.blend] ...`

+BlendManager didn't accept any arguments (except maybe the Qt5 part) but pass all the arguments to the Blender, with an exception of detecting the version of the .blend supplied.

 # Known Issues